 NEVBD Annual Meeting:

 We host an Annual Meeting for the Northeast Regional Center for Excellence in Vector-Borne Diseases at the start of each year.
-This meeting is specifically designed to support the engagement of our public health and vector control partners across the region with the academic research community across the region.
-We share regional updates on vector surveillance and control activities, results of applied research initiatives, and brainstorm new approaches to tackling vector-borne disease issues experiences by our communities.
-The Annual Meeting is also a time when our network sets priorities for the coming year.
-You can access the Annual Meeting reports from previous years through our About or by visiting the Cornell eCommons digital archive for NEVBD.
+This meeting is specifically designed to support the engagement of public health and vector control organizations with the academic research community across the region.
+You can access the Annual Meeting reports from previous years through our About page.

 We prioritize the participation of our public health and vector control partners in the Northeast in the Annual Meeting.
 For this reason, attendance to the NEVBD Annual Meeting is not open to the broad community.
 If you are interested in attending the next NEVBD Annual Meeting, please reach out to us at email@example.com for additional details.